Virtual Event FAQs

 Please see Frequently Asked Questions below, which will be updated regularly with additional details, and follow @AIAA on Twitter for real-time updates.
 Should you have any questions, please contact us at email@example.com.

-Why was the 2021 AIAA SciTech Forum changed to a virtual event?
+Why was the AIAA Propulsion and Energy Forum changed to a virtual event?

 The health and safety of all participants and AIAA employees is our highest priority.
-Due to concerns regarding the Coronavirus (COVID-19), we have shifted the 2021 AIAA SciTech Forum to a 100% virtual event.
+Due to concerns regarding the Coronavirus (COVID-19), we have shifted the AIAA Propulsion and Energy Forum to a 100% virtual event.

-Why not move the AIAA SciTech Forum to a different date/location to keep the face-to-face meeting?
+Why not move the AIAA Propulsion and Energy Forum to a different date/location to keep the face-to-face meeting?

-The AIAA team considered the option of moving AIAA SciTech to a different date and/or location.
+The AIAA team considered the option of moving AIAA Propulsion and Energy Forum to a different date and/or location.
 However, given the uncertainty of the current environment, we could not guarantee that a future face-to-face forum would take place in the current year.
-Ultimately, we decided that it was more important for the community to gather and share information now, even if it is virtually, than to delay.
+Ultimately, we decided that it was more important for the community to gather and share information now, even if it is virtually.

-The virtual forum will feature many elements of the face-to-face AIAA SciTech event, including:
+The virtual forum will feature many elements of our face-to-face forums, including:

 - Plenary sessions